matthew-robertson/Useful_things/I Learned Something Today/Engineering.md

 1. In situations where computers/relays can't be used, [air logic](https://en.wikipedia.org/wiki/Pneumatics#Pneumatic_logic) is a cool way to control machines.
 They avoid the risk of explosions igniting controls, or moisture causing shorts.
 1. Unsurprisingly, air-logic circuits are slower than electronics.
 1. A somewhat confusing rundown of how basic logical elements are constructed from 3/4-way valves is [here](https://www.hydraulicspneumatics.com/technologies/pneumatic-valves/article/21122363/basics-of-pneumatic-logic).
+1. Thanks to the DDC (display cata channel) protocol existing and becoming entrenched, even modern HDMI and DisplayPort cables have an i2c bus in them.
+Couple this with the fact that tiny OLED dot-matrix displays often have an i2c controller, and you get [this](https://mitxela.com/projects/ddc-oled): a hack to directly plug such a terrible screen directly into an HDMI cable, only doing a *bunch* of work to get it functional as a screen.

 ## Tools
 1. All sorts of weird drafting tools exist.
 [This one](https://youtu.be/PVQFvHuJHec?t=13://youtu.be/PVQFvHuJHec?t=131) is a compass(?) that splits a space into  two areas corresponding to the golden ratio.